 Robinson is a tiny town located in the state of Pennsylvania.
 With a population of 583 people and just one neighborhood, Robinson is the 950th largest community in Pennsylvania.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Robinson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Robinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Robinson is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Robinson who work in personal care services (18.02%), management occupations (11.05%), and office and administrative support (9.88%).

 Robinson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.